The relation between accretion rate and jet power in early-type galaxies with thermally unstable hot atmospheres: Conclusions

-The results indicate that the thermodynamic properties of the hot atmospheres provide an `on/off switch' - they determine whether the atmosphere will be thermally stable or not - and for the thermally unstable systems, the jet power is set by the supermassive black hole mass.
+The results indicate that at least for thermally unstable systems, the jet power is set primarily by the supermassive black hole mass.
 Since the central black hole mass of X-ray luminous early-type galaxies correlates with the total mass of the host halo \citep[see][]{Lakhchaura2019,Truong2021}, more massive systems undergoing thermally unstable cooling will naturally have larger jet powers.